Okanagan Valley Sub Becomes Two Shortlines: Part 2

 Sept.
 27th, 2010: Unit’s first trip was also the first trip to Kelowna.
 GMTX 2258 arrived in vernon Sept.
 7th, 2010.

 June 2002: KPR, with help from CN, constructed a reload yard in Winfield.

-A private company is operating the yard, two tracks, one for center beams, or whatever there is to be loaded, with a fork lift.
+A private company was operating the yard; two tracks; one for center beams, or whatever there is to be loaded, with a fork lift.
 The second track is for loading boxcars.
 Pictures show the yard just after the tracks have been installed.

-Rutland Siding: A short piece of track that generates a lot of revenue.
+Rutland Siding: A short piece of track that generated a lot of revenue.